 Serious personal injury cases are more complicated, more intricate and more valuable than minor personal injury cases.

 How are serious personal injuries different than minor personal injuries?

 - Serious personal injuries might require surgeries, rehabilitation, and significant treatment

-- Serious personal injuries can make things you did before the accident (such as working) very difficult or even impossible
+- Serious personal injuries can make things you did before the accident (such as working) very difficult or impossible to do

 - Serious personal injuries can cause lasting physical and/or psychological pain and

 - Their degree is not always immediately known

 - Minor injuries don't require surgeries or significant treatment

 - Minor injuries cause pain and suffering that's not long-lasting

 - The degree of minor injuries is generally immediately known

 - Minor personal injuries resolve quicker than serious personal injury cases

 This is why you should always seek the attention of a medical care provider after any accident, to find out whether your injuries are serious or minor.

 What accidents cause serious personal injury?

 You may still have a serious personal injury case even if it's not listed as one of the below serious personal injury examples.

 - Pedestrian accidents